F1 staff leave Bahrain after petrol bomb

 "I judge it more likely there will be protests on the route and around the villages.
 I just hope it's a good event and I hope it goes off without too much trouble."

+Police maintained a low-key presence around the circuit on Thursday, although that was likely to be stepped up considerably closer to the event and in the evening when teams are returning to Manama.

-Teams at the circuit were holding news conferences as usual, with little reference to the political situation.
+Teams at the circuit were holding news conferences as usual, without any reference to the political situation and tension around them.
 Nothing in their race previews indicated the event was anything other than a normal round of the 20-race championship.

-Formula One last visited Bahrain in 2010, with the 2011 race cancelled due to the protests.
-The race is the biggest sporting event on the tiny Gulf island, with a global television audience of tens of millions.
+Formula One last visited Bahrain in 2010, with last year's race cancelled due to the protests, and the race is the biggest sporting event on the tiny Gulf island, with a global television audience of tens of millions.